 These completely custom and personalized Baby Shower gifts only took me a couple hours from start to finish, and I am super happy for how they turned out!
 If you decide to make them too, please show me photos so I can see your awesome designs!

 Make sure to never miss a post: Subscribe to the blog, and follow @homemadeemilyjane on Instagram.

-Want to learn more about the AccuQuilt and/or embroidery?
-Here are some previous posts for you to check out:
+Want to learn more about the AccuQuilt?
+Here are some other posts for you to check out: